 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student is required to provide a thread in response to the provided prompt.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 150 words.
 (Outcomes: A, D)

 Reflection Activity Assignments (3)